kayateia/lifestream-node-server/README.md

 **LifeStream** is a photo sharing service intended to be used in conjunction with a mobile client.
 The reference mobile client implementation is [LifeSharp](https://github.com/kayateia/lifesharp).

 **lifestream-node-server** implements a [RESTful API](https://github.com/kayateia/lifestream-node-server/blob/master/API.md) with which clients interact in order to make use of the service.
-It also bundles a Web client that implements the API.
+It also bundles a Web client that uses the API.

 ## Installation

 Make a copy of `config.template.js` and modify it to suit your environment.

 ```bash
 cp config.template.js config.js
 ```

 Install dependencies from npm and bower.

 ```bash
 npm install -g bower
 npm install